novellac/tinto/README.md

 # Tinto - a Nuxt/Tina example adapted from TinaCMS's Vue example

+This is a repro I made from the proof of concept linked in the [Nuxt with Contextual Editing issue](https://github.com/tinacms/tinacms/issues/4691) on Github.

 ## Setup from blank repo

 Reference the [Tina CMS Vue example](https://github.com/tinacms-examples/vue) code while following these instructions.